mojule/dom-mapper/readme.md

 ## Mapping from the DOM

-Compatible with, but much looser than the mapper that maps to the DOM.
+Compatible with (but much looser than) the mapper that maps to the DOM.
 Your DOM elements can encode JSON-compatible values in a fairly free form way, you just add the required `data-` attributes to the nodes you want to take part in the mapping.